-National Forum on Youth Violence Prevention Training and Technical Assistance Project
+National Forums on Youth Violence Prevention Training and Technical Assistance Project

 The National Forum on Youth Violence Prevention is a network of communities and federal agencies that work together, share information, and build local capacity to prevent and reduce youth violence.
 Established at the direction of President Obama in 2010, the Forum brings together people from diverse professions and perspectives to learn from each other about the crisis of youth and gang violence in the United States, and to build comprehensive solutions on the local and national levels